bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Display Control

-Format: `ZO2D` rec#
+Format: `ZO2D` rec slice

-Defaults: current
+Defaults: rrec 1

-Prerequisites: PRO
+Prerequisites: Processing buffer visible (VIEW PRO)

 Description:
-Performs two-dimensional zooming on blocked record.

-Subcommands:
+`ZO2D` performs two-dimensional zooming on a slice of a blocked record.
+If no record is specified RNMR will prompt for it with the current read record pointer (as set and displayed by `PTRA`) as a default.
+The last parameter, slice specifies which 2D slice of a 3D or 4D source record should be used.
+If the source record has only two dimensions, slice must be 1.
+If slice is omitted RNMR will not prompt for it and will use the first slice.
+Note that the current mapping of dimensions to directions (as displayed and set by `DIRB`) will affect the selection of which one-dimensional blocks of the record comprise the 2D slice.
+Slice is interpreted as a linear index over the 3rd/4th dimensions.

+The number of accessible dimensions in the blocked record must be large enough that the first two directions are accessible.
+The number of dimensions is set when the record is allocated and can be view using `SHOW REC rec 1 NDIMX`.

+`ZO2D` will display a single block along one of the first two dimensions at a time.
+Various subcommands allow for manipulation of which block along which dimension is displayed.
+Whenever the visible dimension is switched the block to display will be determined by the position of the cursor.
+The following subcommands are available:

 Command | Description
 ------- | -----------
-CR      | Terminate
-0-3     | Move 10^digit blocks
-D1      | Select 1st dimension
+D1      | View dimension 1
-D2      | Select 2nd dimension
+D2      | View dimension 2
+Enter   | Terminate
-F       | Select forward direction
+F       | Select forward movement
 Q       | Terminate
-R       | Select reverse direction
+R       | Select reverse movement
-S       | Switch dimensions
+S       | Switch dimension
-V       | Enter other dimension value after prompt
-Z       | Call `ZO`
+V       | Select position in unviewed dimension in its units after prompt Z       | Call `ZO` to manipulate 1D display and cursor 0:3     | Move in unviewed dimension by 10^N blocks

 ## ZO2DC
 Zoom on 2D contour display